renovatebot/renovate/docs/faq.md

 ### Automatically merge passing Pull Requests

 Set configuration option `autoMerge` to `minor` if you want this to apply only to minor upgrades, or set to value `all` if you want it applied to both minor and major upgrades.

+### Separate patch releases from minor releases

+Renovate's default behaviour is to separate major and minor releases, while patch releases are also consider "minor".
+For example if you were running `q@0.8.7` you would receive one branch for the minor update to `q@0.9.7` and a second for the major update to `q@1.4.1`.

+If you set the configuration option `separatePatchReleases` to `true`, or you configure `automerge` to have value `"patch"`, then Renovate will then separate patch releases as well.
+For example, if you did this when running `q@0.8.7` then you'd receive three PRs - for `q@0.8.13`, `q@0.9.7` and `q@1.4.1`.

+Of course, most people don't want *more* PRs, so you would probably want to utilise this feature to make less work for yourself instead.
+As an example, you might:
+-   Update patch updates daily and automerge if they pass tests
+-   Update minor and major updates weekly

+The result of this would hopefully be that you barely notice Renovate during the week while still getting the benefits of patch updates.